GoogleCloudPlatform/terraform-google-secure-cicd/modules/secure-cd/README.md

 To securely deploy container images, this pipeline focuses on implementing the "Securing deployed artifacts" and "Securing artifact promotions" sections of the [Shifting left on security report](https://cloud.google.com/solutions/shifting-left-on-security).
 This module implements security best practices by automating the deployment and promotion of updated container images across multiple GKE clusters, and "failing fast" upon security violation.
 Users configure a GKE cluster's required attesttions and at which stages a container will receive that attestation based on succesful deployment.
 The [`cloudbuild-cd.yaml`](../../build/cloudbuild-cd.yaml) contains user-customizable post-deployment security checks to prevent promotion upon discovery of a vulnerability.

 This module creates:
-* [Cloud Build Triggers](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers), one for each specified deployment environment (usually one per cluster)
+* A Cloud Deploy [Pipeline and Targets](https://cloud.google.com/deploy/docs/create-pipeline-targets) for each deployment environment.
+* A `clouddeploy-operations` [Pub/Sub topic](https://cloud.google.com/deploy/docs/integrating) to integrate with post-deployment processes.
+* [Cloud Build Triggers](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers), to execute post-deployment checks, triggered by messages to the `clouddeploy-operations` topic.
 * A [Binary Authorization Policy](https://cloud.google.com/binary-authorization/docs) in each project with a GKE cluster, specifying which attestations are required to run containers in each cluster

 ## Usage